 \paragraph{Broader Interpretability of LLMs.} Multiple paradigm has emerged to investigate the working mechanisms of LLMs.
 Among them, the most famous ones are mechanistic interpretability~\cite{NEURIPS2023_34e1dbe9, elhage2021mathematical} and representation engineering~\cite{Zou2023RepresentationEA}.

-Mechanistic interpretability proposes to check the neuron-level activations and understand the functioning circuits inside LLMs.
-From the mechanistic interpretability perspective, mathematical tasks have been widely used as a tool because of their simplicity and clarity.
+Mechanistic interpretability proposes to check the neuron-level activations and understand the functioning circuits of LLMs.
+From this perspective, mathematical tasks have been widely used as a tool because of their simplicity.
 For example, it is used to discover grokking in~\citet{varma2023explaining} and understand double descent and emergent abilities in~\citet{huang2024unified}.
 However, these works do not focus on the mathematical ability that emerges in SOTA LLMs.

-Representation engineering is another pivotal approach in model interpretability, emphasizing the holistic feature representations within model layers \citep{li2021implicit, Zou2023RepresentationEA}.
+Representation engineering is another pivotal approach in model interpretability, emphasizing the holistic feature representations within layers \citep{li2021implicit, Zou2023RepresentationEA}.
 This approach facilitates behavioral monitoring and performance modification \citep{Zhang2024TowardsGC, Li2023InferenceTimeIE}.
 However, it is still underdeveloped in practical applications.
-A simple form of representation engineering is the widely used approach ``probing'' \citep{alain2016understanding, Hewitt2019DesigningAI, Pimentel2020InformationTheoreticPF, belinkov2022probing, Hernandez2023LinearityOR}.
-Probing involves using auxiliary models, usually with simple structures, to make classifications.
-Research in this field extends to specific scenarios. \citeauthor{Li2022EmergentWR} and \citeauthor{Nanda2023EmergentLR} examine board game contexts, yielding divergent conclusions regarding the linearity of hidden states. \citeauthor{Yang2024DoLL} explores event reasoning, demonstrating that significant reasoning predominantly occurs in the initial inference step and scales with model size.
+A simple form of representation engineering is the widely used approach "probing" \citep{alain2016understanding, belinkov2022probing, Hernandez2023LinearityOR}, which typically involves using simple auxiliary models to make classifications.
+Research in this field extends to specific scenarios. \citeauthor{Li2022EmergentWR} and \citeauthor{Nanda2023EmergentLR} examine board game, yielding divergent conclusions regarding the linearity of hidden states. \citeauthor{Yang2024DoLL} explores event reasoning, demonstrating that reasoning predominantly occurs in the initial inference step and scales with model size.

 Few studies, however, critically assess the arithmetic capabilities of LMs.
 Some examine neuron activations only \citep{Stolfo2023AMI}, while others focus on simple calculations without comprehensively considering model layers \citep{Zhu2024LanguageMU}.
 This paper also studies the LLMs' interpretability with probing techniques but focuses on the unique perspective of IDSR.